 This means that for all days of the week, no campaigns will be delivered to users between 10 pm and 8 am, as per the timezone they're located in.
 However, on Saturday and Sunday (weekends) campaigns will be delivered to all users only after 10 am.

-- DND hours can be applied to all the campaigns sent through Push, SMS, Web Push, and Email at Step 2: When, while creating the campaign, as highlighted below.
+- DND hours can be applied to all the campaigns sent through Push, SMS, Web Push, and Email while creating the campaign.

 This setting cannot be configured for On-site and In-app.
 Given the targeted nature of these channels, messages are sent to your users only in the context of their behavior in real-time, implying no intrusion of privacy.
 Here's how it works for journeys.

 All campaigns sent, or scheduled to be sent during DND hours will be queued for delayed delivery to the respective users.
 (The concept of Queueing has been discussed in further detail here.)